playarising/arising/docs/core/Stats.md

 ## Stats

-_`Stats` is a contract to manage the stats points and pools for a set of collections.
+This contract manages the stats points and pools for all the characters stored on the [Civilizations](/docs/core/Civilizations.md) instance.
-The stats and the concept is created and modified based on the Cypher System for role playing games: http://cypher-system.com/._
+The stats and the concept is based on the Cypher System for role playing games: http://cypher-system.com/.

+_Implementation of the [IStats](/docs/interfaces/IStats.md) interface._

 ### REFRESH_COOLDOWN_SECONDS